1015 Second Avenue, Floor 10

 Tim Bradshaw is a partner at the firm.
 Tim joins Corr Cronin LLP as a former Judge on the King County Superior Court Bench, from 2009 – 2019.
 Tim brings a wealth of experience and insight in civil litigation and criminal trials, having presided over thousands of cases as a trial court judge.
+In addition to his trial advocacy, Tim is frequently sought out by firms, including DWT and PWRFL, as a consulting and testifying expert.
+Most recently, Tim was invited and served on the King County Superior Court COVID Working Group on Jury Trials.
+This group was critical in ensuring Superior Court could continue doing business during the pandemic.

 Before his decade on the bench, Tim was a noted trial attorney in the King County Prosecuting Attorney’s Office, a tenure that included litigating one-hundred twenty-five jury trials to verdict.
 A founding member of the homicide and cold case units, he pioneered multiple forensic efforts that garnered international interest, including the first DNA (both human and animal) case in county history and the first canine DNA case in the nation’s history.
 Tim prosecuted the murders of musician Mia Zapata, Sheriff’s Deputy Herzog, the Northlake Shipyard murders, and the nation’s most prolific serial arsonist.
 In recognition of these achievements, Tim was awarded the Norm Maleng Outstanding Trial Advocacy Award.